acerohernan/portfolio/src/content/work/meet.md

 #### Overview

-I’ve always been amazed seeing how Google Meet allows us to communicate with people form all over the world, so I decided to make an open source project that replicates its functionality and allows to scale to the maximum number of users as possible.
+I’ve always been amazed seeing how Google Meet allows us to communicate with people from all over the world, so I decided to make an open source project that replicates its functionality and allows to scale to the maximum number of users as possible.

 #### Features